oracle official Web Site ManualiOracle.it

 You want to clone it in the machine2 that has exactly the same features of the machine1.

-you can't stop the db in the machine1.
+During this operation nobody can access to these dbs and you don't want to stop the db in the machine1.

 Which is the fastest way to do it?